Source Code API Discovery

 --dir <relative-path>to scan only a sub-directory of the project.

-Approach 2: GitHub Action
+Approach 2: GitHub Actions or Azure Pipelines

 Prerequisites